 The rated voltage of a motor is the voltage at which it operates at peak efficiency.
 Most DC motors can be operated somewhat above or below their range, but it’s best to plan to operate them at their rated voltage.
 Dropping below rated voltage reduces the motor’s power, and operating above the rated voltage may burn the motor out.
 Plan on the motor’s top speed being at rated voltage, and slowest speed at no more than 50% less than the rated voltage.

 Motor speed is given in revolutions per minute (RPMs).
+At the rated voltage, your motor should be turning at the rated speed.

 Often you’ll see a motor rated in ohms.
 This just gives you the resistance that the motor’s coil offers.
 Using Ohm’s Law (voltage = current x resistance), you can calculate the motor’s current draw if you know the rated voltage and the coil resistance.